 Additionally, we offer our proprietary clinical decision support ("CDS") software to practitioners to provide information from published literature and clinical guidelines to assist practitioners in providing precise, patient-specific treatment options at various intervals through a patient's therapy.
 The FDA has recently issued a non-binding final CDS guidance that significantly narrows what the agency considers non-device CDS.
+Further, since this final guidance, the FDA has begun to issue warnings for CDS products that are not exempt under the 21st Century Cures Act.
+For example, on September 19, 2023, the FDA issued a warning letter to Abiomed Inc., in which it explained that Abiomed's software was an adulterated and misbranded medical device because the agency disagreed with Abiomed's assessment that the software product was non-device CDS.
 If the FDA determines that our CDS is a medical device under the FDCA, the FDA may determine that our algorithm requires premarket approval or clearance, and may determine that unless and until we obtain such premarket approval or clearance that we are distributing an unapproved medical device in violation of the FDCA.
 If we are found to have manufactured, distributed, sold, or labeled any medical devices in violation of the FDCA, we may face significant penalties which may result in a material adverse effect on our business, financial condition, and results of operations.